ChrisWhite12/Subway-Trip-Planner/README.md

 # Help File
 ### Steps to install
 To be able to run the ruby program, Ruby has to be installed.

     >install ruby

 The gem 'bundler' has to be install as well.

     >gem install bundler

 When those are installed, run the script.

     >run.sh

 ### Explanation of features
 #### Main menu

 When the application starts, the main menu will be displayed.
-By typing the number of the item that the user wishs to select (eg. 1 for Search for Trip) and pressing Enter will run that option.
+By typing the number of the item that the user wishes to select (eg. 1 for Search for Trip) and pressing Enter will run that option.

 #### Searching for trip